jfrog/documentation/jfrog-applications/ci-and-sdks/ci-integrations/github-actions.md

 In addition, the Action includes the following features, when using JFrog CLI to work with JFrog Platform.

 * The connection details of the JFrog platform used by JFrog CLI can be stored as secrets.
-Read more about it [here](broken-reference).
 * There's no need to add the _build name_ and _build number_ options and arguments to commands which accept them.
 All build related operations will be automatically recorded with the _Workflow Name_ as build name and _Run Number_ as build number.

 ## Usage